 - Developing useful guidelines to improve standards of patient care across Southern Ontario;

 - Developing a robust, connected research and data collection platform.

 Scope of authority

-The GTA-OBS Network is a voluntary association of specialists for the purpose of shared learning, developing collective insight, advocacy and developing opportunities for collaborative research.
+The Southern Ontario Network of Obstetrics and Gynaecology is a voluntary association of specialists for the purpose of shared learning, developing collective insight, advocacy and developing opportunities for collaborative research.
 The Network has no formal authority over its members or any of their affiliated institutions.
 Guidelines developed by the Network are advisory, not binding.
-Membership is at will, and members may withdraw from the network at any time, however, membership reimbursements will not be given.
+Membership is at will, and members may withdraw from the Network at any time, however, membership reimbursements will not be given.